Calderdale Corridor Improvement Programmes Phase 1

 What is the evidence that the current bus stop provision on Albert Street Hebden Bridge is not already sufficient, given the likely great diesel pollution and yet more parking spaces removed at a time of intense pressure on the retail sector by the proposal?

-Russell King asked about 6 years ago
+Russell King asked over 6 years ago

 The proposals on Albert Street are not intended to address an issue on the street.
 The proposals are part of measures to remove the layover for buses on the A646 opposite the picture house by providing alternative facilities.